 But during an interview with The Real Deal, Hanlon let it slip that Big Tech was, indeed, delivering cash to California YIMBY — and that he was also eyeing Big Real Estate for checks.

-“I am certainly willing to accept money from developers,” he told real estate news site, “it’s just that I’ve gotten a much better reception from tech leaders than from real estate people.”
+“I am certainly willing to accept money from developers,” he told the real estate news site, “it’s just that I’ve gotten a much better reception from tech leaders than from real estate people.”

 Within the first year, California YIMBY had reportedly raised $500,000.